Wisconsin construction site injuries: Lawsuits & settlements File a lawsuit for a construction site injury in Milwaukee

 If someone other than your employer or a coworker caused you injury due to their negligence on the job site, you can file a personal injury lawsuit against them concurrent with a workers’ compensation claim.
 For instance, if a driver for a company other than your employer is driving recklessly and runs into you, or if the bulldozer you are operating causes injury due to a faulty design, you can file suit not only for financial damages but also for punitive damages—which can dramatically increase the total compensation you end up with.

 Warshafsky Law always looks for all possible parties who can be held liable for your injuries.
-Often, we’re able to identify multiple parties who can be held liable for an injury.
+Often, our construction accident lawyers are able to identify multiple parties who can be held liable for an injury.

 Why Warshafsky Law?